-Unfortunately, up to 11% of nameservers have been found to lack TCP support by [55, 69].
-The report of [55] additionally remarks that TCP/53 connections could even be blocked by intruding middle-boxes.
-In the surveys of [26, 53], a non-trivial number of resolvers did not properly fall back to TCP when requested by nameservers.
-Lastly, DNS over TCP has been shown to be slower (sometimes by a factor of $4\times$) and more resource intensive than DNS over UDP [5, 42], thus putting a limit on the number of TCP connections a DNS server might be able to handle concurrently.
+For conveying DNS messages that do not fit within the preceding size bracket, the proposed transport is TCP.
+In a usual DNS flow, when a response size exceeds the resolver's advertised EDNS0 buffer (i.e. the maximum DNS message size it is willing to receive), a truncated response (with TC bit set in the header) is sent.
+Subsequently, the resolver discards the TC response (resulting in a wasted UDP trip) and retries the query (albeit with a different transaction ID) over TCP.
+Unfortunately, up to 11% of nameservers have been found to lack TCP support by [68], [54].
+The report of [54] additionally remarks that TCP/53 connections could even be blocked by intruding middleboxes.
+In the surveys of [52], [26], a nontrivial number of resolvers did not properly fall back to TCP when requested by nameservers.
+Lastly, DNS over TCP has been shown to be measurably slower (sometimes by a factor of 4) and more resource intensive than DNS over UDP [5], [41], thus putting a limit on the number of TCP connections a DNS server might be able to handle concurrently.

-Note that a properly implemented TCP support on nameservers and resolvers still does not clear away the road to post-quantum DNSSEC.
-For e.g., a DNS message containing just three SPHINCS+-256s NIST level V signatures, a common scenario with non-minimal QTYPE A responses, even exceeds the maximum possible DNS message size of 64 KB.
+Note that a properly implemented TCP support on nameservers and resolvers still does not clear away the road to a post-quantum DNSSEC.
+For e.g., a DNS message containing just 3 SPHINCS+-256s level V signatures, a common scenario with non-minimal QTYPE A (IPv4 address) responses, even exceeds the maximum possible DNS message size of 64 KB.

-1.1 Related Work
+A. Related Work

 Out-of-Band Key Distribution.
-In [55], Müller et al. propose an out-of-band distribution (i.e. transportation outside the DNS in-frastructure) of large public keys via HTTP or FTP.
-Unfortunately, not only does this approach require zone-operators to additionally maintain a web server, but it also has been shown to create a resolution overhead of about 30% in [14].
-Furthermore, the size complications arising due to PQC signatures still remain unaddressed.
+In [54], Müller et al. propose an out-of-band distribution (i.e. transportation outside the DNS infrastructure) of large public keys via HTTP or FTP.
+Unfortunately, not only does this approach require zone-operators to additionally maintain a web server, but it also has been shown to create a resolution overhead of about 30% in [13].
+Furthermore, the size complications arising due to PQC signatures still remain largely unaddressed.

 Merkle Tree Ladder (MTL).
-Fregly et al. [30] recently proposed a MTL mode which can reduce the size impact of PQC signatures.
+Fregly et al. [30] recently proposed a MTL mode which can reduce the size impact of PQC signature schemes.
 Specifically, the signer signs Merkle tree ladders that are derived from the messages to be validated.
 Individual messages are then authenticated relative to the ladder using a Merkle tree authentication path, while the ladder itself is validated using the public key.